-Headshots for creatives (writers, artists, etc.)
+Headshots for creatives (writers, artists)

 You don’t need to stick to the strict rules of mid-range colors.
-Just make sure you don’t wear anything that clashes with your skin, take the focus away from you in the picture, or will date the photo too much.
+Just make sure you wear nothing that clashes with your skin, take the focus away from you in the picture, or will date the photo too much.
 You could also probably sneak in some timeless prints that won’t lock your shot down to a specific time period.

 You can even have a little more fun with your accessories.
 Just like with colors, don’t go too far and take the focus off of your face.
 But you don’t need to stick with such simple earrings and necklaces.

 Those who fall into this group will need the most formal and serious-looking versions of headshots.
 As much as we want people in these professions to be humans, these are serious jobs, and we want to know that the person we have hired in this role is a very serious person.

 Others that fall into this category should wear business suits.
 That is what we like to see out of people in these fields, so that is what you should have on during your headshot.
 Keep everything fairly plain for your shoot, as well.
-Suiting should be either gray, navy blue, or black.
+Suiting should be gray, navy blue, or black.
 Only incorporate stripes if they are thin stripes.
 Bold stripes will take away from you during the photo session.

 Anyone else needing a headshot

 You want to make sure you present a pulled-together image, but you don’t want to look too formal.
 A great way to achieve that would be to wear a blazer with a t-shirt underneath.
 The blazer will give you a look of authority, but not a formality.
-You can push the limits just a bit on the t-shirt in terms of color, but not too much.
+You can push the limits on the t-shirt in terms of color, but not too much.
 You want just a slight pop of color.